Day in the life

 The role of the key person is very important for young children as they need to be surrounded by familiar faces and by carers who can truly know and meet their individual needs.
 Our staff work tremendously hard to build special bonds with their children so that they feel relaxed, supported and ready to explore and learn.

-At Woodentops Nurseries one of the many things that makes us different is that we are part of The White House Preparatory School family.
+At Woodentops Nurseries one of the many things that makes us different is that we are part types of college essays of The White House Preparatory School family.
 Being part of the school means that we can offer our day nursery children, the opportunity to spend time in the Kindergarten and Pre-Reception classes of the school from the term they turn three.
 This helps the children prepare for ‘big school’ and their Reception year.

 There are two classes in the Kindergarten; Kindergarten for children aged 2 ½ – 3 ½ and Pre-Reception for children aged 3 ½ – 4 ½.
 In these classes the children are taught within their peer groups.
 They are introduced to colour, shape, numbers and sounds whilst following a different overarching topic each term.
 The curriculum also includes weekly Sports, Drama, French, Ballet, Music and Yoga lessons.
 The children learn to follow a routine, extend their periods of concentration, and develop their understanding that there is a time to talk and discuss as well as a time to listen.